Virtual Water-Wise Gardens

 and/or soil will also make nutrients available to the plants

 and further develop a good soil structure.

-directs rainwater to the lower part of the garden.
+rainwater to the lower part of the garden.

 demonstrates how the use of a heavy black tarp (the newspaper was